clackups/esp_hid_serial_bridge/README.md

 who can't use the standard keyboard or mouse.
-A dedicated small computer, such as a Raspberry Pi, could be programmed to take the user input, transform it with the means of language dictionaries, LLM or some other tools, and generate the HID input for the user's desktop.
+A dedicated small computer, such as a Raspberry Pi, could be programmed to take the user input, transform it with the means of language dictionaries, LLM or speech recognition, and generate the HID input for the user's desktop.

 Hardware requirements
 ---------------------